chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 multitask classification) tasks, support the multilabel classification task as a special case.
 Multitask classification is similar to the multioutput classification task with different model formulations.
-For more information, see the relevant estimator documentat
+For more information, see the relevant estimator documentation.

 Below is an example of multiclass-multioutput classification:

-    >>> from sklearn.datasets import make_classification
+    >>> from xlearn.datasets import make_classification
-    >>> from sklearn.multioutput import MultiOutputClassifier
+    >>> from xlearn.multioutput import MultiOutputClassifier
-    >>> from sklearn.ensemble import RandomForestClassifier
+    >>> from xlearn.ensemble import RandomForestClassifier
-    >>> from sklearn.utils import shuffle
+    >>> from xlearn.utils import shuffle
     >>> import numpy as np
     >>> X, y1 = make_classification(n_samples=10, n_features=100,
     ...                             n_informative=30, n_classes=3,